-- For the first offense the student will receive a grade of zero and no option to make-up the assignment. - ii) For the second offense, the student will receive a grade of zero, and Parents/Guardians must meet with Administration. - iii) For the third offense, the student receives a three (3) day out-of-school suspension and/or recommendation to SBDHS Board of Directors for expulsion.
+- i) For the first offense the student will receive a grade of zero and no option to make-up the assignment.
+Parents will be notified. - ii) For the second offense, the student will receive a grade of zero, and Parents/Guardians must come to the school to meet with Administration. - iii) For the third offense, the student receives a three (3) day out-of-school suspension and/or recommendation to SBDHS Board of Directors for expulsion.